Meta tracking pixel

 nCino

 nCino is the most-recognized commercial lending platform in the category, built on Salesforce, covering origination, credit analysis, portfolio management, and servicing under one architecture, with a GenAI copilot layered across it.
 For a larger credit union making a broad cloud-banking decision, the breadth is the draw: one workflow and one data model across the commercial book.
 The tradeoff is depth of implementation and cost.
-Enterprise pricing typically includes Salesforce platform licensing on top of the application license, the implementation runs months at credit-union scale, and replacing the system that holds every member business credit file is a real operational lift.
+Enterprise pricing is scoped per institution and not published, the implementation is a full platform program at credit-union scale, and replacing the system that holds every member business credit file is a real operational lift.
 See Aloan vs nCino and nCino alternatives.

 In-house or through a CUSO